rsergio07/distributed-resilience-demo/RUNBOOK_FAILOVER.md

 ---

-## Traditional Architecture
+### **Traditional Architecture**

 ![Traditional Architecture](./docs/architecture-traditional.svg)

-The traditional resilience approach uses proven Kubernetes patterns with reactive scaling and health-based failover.
-This architecture provides reliable service continuity through:
+The traditional resilience approach relies on well-established Kubernetes mechanisms that have been proven in production environments for years.
+At its core, the system follows a **blue–green deployment model** where two environments exist side by side, with the **Horizontal Pod Autoscaler (HPA)** independently managing scaling in each.
+Scaling events are triggered reactively: when CPU usage rises, new pods are added; when demand falls, pods are removed.

-**Core Pattern:** Blue-green deployments with Horizontal Pod Autoscaler (HPA) managing each environment independently.
-A shell-based failover watcher continuously monitors pod health and readiness probes, switching traffic between deployments when failures are detected.
+Resilience is ensured through a **shell-based failover watcher**.
+This lightweight process continuously checks pod health and readiness probes, redirecting traffic between blue and green as needed.
+When failures are detected, service continuity is preserved by shifting connections to the healthy deployment.

-**Scaling Strategy:** Reactive scaling triggered by CPU thresholds.
-When load increases, HPA adds pods; when failures occur, the watcher redirects traffic to the healthy deployment.
-**Best For:** Teams wanting battle-tested reliability patterns, environments where predictable scaling is sufficient, and scenarios where operational simplicity is prioritized over advanced optimization.
-**Trade-offs:** May experience brief service disruption during failover detection, scaling decisions are purely metric-based without business context, and recovery is reactive rather than preventive.
+This pattern is best suited for teams seeking **battle-tested reliability and operational simplicity**.
+It ensures robust service availability under load but does so with a trade-off: scaling and failover decisions are reactive, based solely on technical metrics.
+This means there may be brief moments of disruption while failures are detected, and no consideration is given to business impact or optimization beyond CPU thresholds.

 ---
 ## Step 1 – Start with a Clean Slate